TestRoots/travistorrent-tools/README.md

 a directory `data`, and start 4 instanced of the `build_data_extraction.rb` script

 ### Analyzing Buildlogs
-Our buildlog dispatcher handles everything that you typically want: It generates on convenient CSV per project directory, and invokes an automatically dispatched correct buildlog analyzer.
+Our buildlog dispatcher handles everything that you typically want: It generates one convenient output file (a CSV) per project directory, and invokes an automatically dispatched correct buildlog analyzer.
 You can start the per-project analysis (typically on a directory structured checkedout through travis-harvester) via
 ```ruby
 ruby bin/buildlog_analyzer_dispatcher.rb directory-of-project-to-analyze
 ```